- Best Knee Sleeves for Women

 Best Knee Sleeves for Squats

 The very best knee sleeves for squats have to offer a good level of support that will help you through heavy sessions.
 If you’re into your squats and do them regularly, then the EXO Sleeve 5mm has the durability and comfort that will allow you to work through both high reps and high weights.
+We found them to be some of the best 5mm knee sleeves around.

 The choice of neoprene offers a strong compression fit that provides some really impressive support.
 While there is a light and 7mm option available too, we opted for 5mm for our top pick for best knee sleeves for squats, as it has the range to support any set, without limiting mobility.